 6 - Poland

-The Polish government will soon see five cases brought by citizens against them in regional courts over their “regressive” climate stance.
+The Polish government saw five cases brought by citizens against them in regional courts over their “regressive” climate stance in 2021.

 One such plaintiff is a business owner from Poland’s central region which suffers severe droughts.